June 15, 2020

 This type of editor may provide more freedom and personalized options.
 Using a textual editor, you may better optimize web pages for search engines.
 For example, it’s possible to create a web page that follows the Web Content Accessibility Guidelines (WCAG), so that people with disabilities can view your web page.

-Atom is a relatively new editor that came out in 2014 and gained tremendous momentum since.
-Atom is a free, open-source code editor, it was developed by the GitHub team.
-Atom uses a free software license for their package and it is maintained by the GitHub community.
-They aim to offer a premium feel to the editor while keeping it completely free.
-As well as flexibility to customize the software itself.
+Atom is an HMTL editor that came out in 2014 and gained tremendous momentum since.
+Atom is a free, open-source code editor, and it was developed by the GitHub team.
+Atom uses a free software license for its package and it is maintained by the GitHub community.
+It aims to offer a premium feel to the editor while keeping it completely free.
+As well as the flexibility to customize the software itself.

-As for the tagline, they boast as the most hackable text editor of the 21st century.
-It means that developers can contribute to edit, extend, change, and share the program source code as well as create their own packeges to improve Atom.
+As for the tagline, they boast as a hackable text editor for the 21st century.
+It means that developers can contribute to edit, extend, change, and share the program source code as well as create their own packages to improve Atom.

 Let’s review the key features of Atom.

-Atom offers a slick design with a premium look to it.
+Atom offers a slick design with a premium look to it, plus has a live preview.

 Available for: Windows, OS X, and Linux (64-bit).

-Notepad++ is an editor that was developed for Windows-based machines.
+Notepad++ is a free HTML editor that was developed for Windows-based machines.
 Linux users can also use it via Wine.
 This editor is distributed as free software and its repository is also available in GitHub.
 Like other community projects, third-party plugins are supported.

-Notepad++ distinguishes itself for its simplicity.
+Notepad++ distinguishes its development environment for its simplicity.
 Notepad++ is super lightweight; there’s even a mobile version if you fancy it.
 Here are some highlights:

 Notepad++ interface is minimalist, but developers can customize it.